 “I was instrumentally driving forward educational partnerships at Greenwich and as a result have bought higher education to thousands of students all over the world, who would not otherwise have had the opportunity to study.”

-Liz Bacon was born on 27th September 1963 at Redhill Hospital, and grew up in Kenley, Surrey near Croydon.
+Liz Bacon was born in September 1963 at Redhill Hospital, and grew up in Kenley, Surrey near Croydon.
 Liz was christened Alison Elisabeth Bacon but became disenfranchised with the name Alison because there were many girls in her class at school with whom she shared the moniker.
 At age five Liz persuaded her mother to call her by her middle name, allowing her to be known as Elisabeth and ultimately, Liz.

 Liz describes her childhood as stable.
 Her mother had a career as a chemist before she got married and her father was an accountant.
 Her parents met at the Vegetarian Society while serving as treasurer and assistant treasurer of the organisation.
 Liz says: “So I was brought up vegetarian and that was actually quite challenging at school, because at that time no one knew what a vegetarian was and I was teased relentlessly, not only by the pupils but also the teachers, because of my surname.”
 Today, Liz is vegan, she adds: “A few years ago I learned of the horrific pain, misery, fear and torture that we put animals through, particularly those who are factory farmed, not just during their short lives but also in the slaughterhouse, and I don’t want any part of that, I love animals and want them to be as happy on this planet as I am.”